imjihuan/fuego/docs/rst_src/Test_Specs_and_Plans.rst

    }

-During test execution, the variable FUNCTIONAL_HELLO_WORLD_ARG will be set to one of the three values shown, depending on which testplan is used to run the test.
+During test execution, the variable ``$FUNCTIONAL_HELLO_WORLD_ARG`` will be set to one of the three values shown (nothing, '-f' or '-r'), depending on which is spec used when the test is run.

+In Fuego, the spec to use with a test can be specified multiple different ways:

+ * as part of the Jenkins job definiton
+ * on the ``ftc run-test`` command line
+ * as part of a testplan definition

 ======================================
 Variable use during test execution